Herbert Hoover High School (Glendale): Demographics

-As of the 2022-2023 school year, 65% of all students are Non-Hispanic Whites (mostly being Armenians), 22% are Hispanics/Latinos, 5% are Asians, with the remaining 8% includes Filipinos, African Americans, American Indians, or Alaska Natives, and Pacific Islanders.
+As of the 2022–2023 school year, 65% of all students are Non-Hispanic Whites (mostly being Armenians), 22% are Hispanics/Latinos, 5% are Asians, with the remaining 8% includes Filipinos, African Americans, American Indians, or Alaska Natives, and Pacific Islanders.
 Glendale, California has the largest population of Armenians not in Armenia or Russia.

 Academics

+In 2014, Brian Crosby became the co-chair of the English department.
 In fall 2015, the school's automotive program was re-established with support from car dealerships on Brand Boulevard of Cars.

 Student discipline and culture

 In 2010, outgoing principal Kevin Welsh stated that there were frequent racial tensions between Armenian and Hispanic/Latino students.
 In 2000 Jefferey Gettleman and Lee Condon of the Los Angeles Times reported that in the event of disputes between Armenians and Latinos, people take racial lines, and that the groups do not often socially mingle.
 According to Gettleman and Condon, recent graduates and current students of the school characterized it as "polarized" between Latinos and Armenians.
 Tensions between Armenians and Latinos had occurred in other parts of the Los Angeles area.

 At least three violent incidents involving Hoover students have occurred, including the 1995 stabbing death of Tony Petrossian, who had intervened in a fight between two teens over a broken car stereo; the 1998 shooting of Avetis “Avo” Demirchyan, involving in a dispute between Armenians; and the 2000 stabbing of 12th grade student Raul Aguirre, who attempted to intervene between Armenian and Hispanic gangs but who was not a gang member himself.
 The three incidents did not occur on campus directly, but Welsh stated that they damaged the school's reputation.
 The Aguirre incident was the first death related to Latino-Armenian tensions.

 On October 3, 2018, a brawl broke out in the school's upper quad during lunch break, believed to have been caused by racial tensions between the two groups.
 Due to the scale of the fight, police was called to break it up and the school was put under lockdown.